-Prevention with anything is always the goal when it comes to dangerous behavior.
-Drinking and driving has been an issue for decades and no matter how much research is done, people still engage in the behavior.
 The Centers for Disease Control and Prevention (CDC) has a list of tips they have found to help prevent drunk driving among teenagers.
 Learning some of these tips may help prevent your teen from suffering a dangerous Virginia drunk driving accident.

 • Help get the word out about the dangers and consequences of drinking and driving.

-• Ensure enforcement of minimum drinking age laws in retail stores and restaurants, teach the severity of what a zero tolerance policy means, and install the graduated driver’s license program.
+• Ensure enforcement of minimum drinking age laws in retail stores and restaurants, teach the severity of what a zero-tolerance policy means, and install the graduated driver’s license program.

 • Educate parents and their teenagers about the risks involved with drinking and driving.